LucasJMO/E6Plus/classes/Rogue.md

 **Improved Sneak Attack**: A Rogue gains an additional 1d6 bonus damage when sneak attacking.

-**Jester's Feint**: As a swift action a Rogue may toss a brightly colored object in the square of an enemy with a Sleight of Hand check opposed by the enemy’s Spot check.
+**Jester's Feint**: As a swift action a Rogue may toss a brightly colored object in the square of an enemy with a Stealth check opposed by the enemy’s Spot check.
 If he succeeds, the enemy is denied his Dex bonus for the Rogue’s next attack.
 This ability has a range of 30 ft.

 An enemy targeted by this ability multiple times gains a +10 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
 This bonus lasts for 24 hours.